regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 ### Regen Mainnet

-Everything you've done here can also be done using [Regen Mainnet](../../ledger/get-started/live-networks.md#regen-mainnet).
+Everything you've done here can also be done using Regen Mainnet.
 All you need to do is update the configuration for the `regen` binary to use a different chain ID and node endpoint (you'll also need to own official REGEN tokens).
-See [Live Networks](../../ledger/get-started/live-networks.md) for configuration instructions.
+See [Regen Mainnet](../../ledger/get-started/regen-mainnet.md) for configuration instructions.

 ### Regen Marketplace